Pet Lifespan, Reptile Care

 The female corn snake will lay a clutch of eggs, typically ranging from 10 to 30 eggs, depending on her size and age.
 These eggs should be carefully incubated at a temperature of around 82 to 86°F (28 to 30°C) until they hatch.
 It’s important to maintain proper humidity levels during the incubation period to prevent the eggs from drying out.

-See also Can Bearded Dragons Eat Zucchini?
+See also Can Bearded Dragons Eat Grapes?

 Genetic Factors and Morphs